Param-Harrison/blog/content/blog/quicklink-to-fast-loading-susequent-pages-in-website/index.md

 Most of the modern web frameworks handle loading subsequent pages faster by different techniques like code splitting, front end caching, service workers etc.

-Some of the other common techniques to boost site speed agnostic to framework are,
+Some other common techniques to boost site speed are,

 - pre-fetching assets for next pages during idle time
 - pre-load next urls and cache it

-Several companies like `medium`, `wikipedia`, `quora`, `dev.to` loads their pages faster using similar techniques.
+Several companies like `medium`, `wikipedia`, `dev.to`, `quora` loads their pages faster using similar techniques.

-This technique do have benefits for the end users, it also have cons if there is no smartness in predicting what user visit next and loads every links on the page.
+These technique require lot of smartness based on user's settings, device and network speed etc.

 ## Introducing Quicklink